 Here’s how it works –

 Think about your life in the future, and imagine everything has worked out perfectly.
-You have abs of steal, more dating options then you have energy for, a Tesla, and you’ve saved lives and conquered cities.
+You have abs of steal, more dating options then you have energy for, you own a Tesla, and you’ve saved lives and conquered cities.
 There’s even a statue outside of your house, or in The Lourve, or whatever.
 Whatever you want.

 But here’s the key, you have to write about how you got there.
 What steps did you take?
 What obstacles did you overcome?
 How long did it take you (be realistic)?